Last updated: June 22, 2020

 Determine Your Intent

-The first step is to figure out your purpose for being on social media.
-If you have a narrow and well-defined focus, there’ll be less floundering and inconsistency, and you’ll be far more effective.
+Once you have a narrow and well-defined focus, there’ll be less floundering and inconsistency, and you’ll be far more effective.

 - to drive traffic to a website